Getting Unstuck from PTSD

 - Engage in a mindfulness practice such as meditation or therapeutic yoga

-- Allow yourself to play
+- Allow yourself to play or get creative

 - Natural vagus nerve stimulation